-The exomorphic merge function is a bit inefficient in that it copies one argument when the other is empty, but the exomorphism ensures that msort l and msort r are not forced into the same regions.
-The polymorphic recursion in regions makes it possible for xs, l, r, msort l, and msort r all to be in distinct regions.
-For example, in the call msort l, the polymorphic recursion makes it possible for l to be in a region different from xs and it also makes it possible for the result of the call to be in a region different from the result of msort xs.
+The exomorphic merge function is a bit inefficient in that it copies one argument when the other is empty, but the exomorphism ensures that msort 1 and msort r are not forced into the same regions.
+The polymorphic recursion in regions makes it possible for xs, 1, r, msort 1, and msort r all to be in distinct regions.
+For example, in the call msort 1, the polymorphic recursion makes it possible for 1 to be in a region different from xs and it also makes it possible for the result of the call to be in a region different from the result of msort xs.

-2MLB-file kitdemo/msort.mlb, file kitdemo/msort.sml.
-To compile the project, goto the kitdemo directory and execute "mlkit msort.mlb" from the shell.
+&lt;sup>2MLB-file kitdemo/msort.mlb, file kitdemo/msort.sml.
+To compile the project, go to the kitdemo directory and execute "mlkit msort.mlb" from the shell.
 The MLKit places an executable file run in the kitdemo directory.
 For an in-depth description of how to compile and run MLB-files and SML-files, see Chapter 15.